Deep Reinforcement Learning for Dynamic Origin-Destination Matrix Estimation in Microscopic Traffic Simulations Considering Credit Assignment: Literature Review

 The estimation of OD matrices has traditionally been studied in both planning and operational contexts.
 In the planning stage, researchers estimate travel demand for a given region to predict unknown travel patterns.
 In contrast, the operational stage aims to calibrate demand inputs to align outputs from traffic models, such as simulations, with observed ground-truth data.
 The focus of this study is on the operational stage.
 Specifically, we aim to identify the optimal input trajectory of OD matrices for a microscopic model, such that the generated link flows closely align with observed ground-truth data.

-Initial research on estimating OD matrices from observed link flows established foundational concepts and methodologies that informed subsequent developments \cite{ref22}.
+Initial research on estimating OD matrices from observed link flows established foundational concepts and methodologies that informed subsequent developments \citep{ref22}.
 To reproduce observed link flows requires distributing trips defined by the OD matrix onto specific routes within the network.
-Initially, this problem was defined using a time-independent assignment matrix to relate the OD matrix to link flows and formulated as a single-objective optimization problem \cite{ref23}.
+Initially, this problem was defined using a time-independent assignment matrix to relate the OD matrix to link flows and formulated as a single-objective optimization problem \citep{ref23}.
 As research advanced, the DODE problem emerged, aiming to capture realistic driver behavior by dividing the analysis period into shorter intervals and dynamically distributing time-dependent OD matrices along network paths.
 However, using a fixed assignment matrix proved inadequate for accurately representing the dynamic and temporally varying relationship between OD matrices and observed link flows.

 To address this issue, researchers expanded traditional formulations.
-Cremer and Keller \cite{ref24} formulated the DODE problem as a constrained optimization problem aiming to minimize the squared errors between estimated and observed link flows to determine time-dependent OD matrices.
-Cascetta et al. \cite{ref25} treated the problem as an optimization problem based on dynamic traffic assignment models, using time-dependent route choice proportions to approximate the relationship between OD matrices and observed link flows.
-Ashok and Ben-Akiva \cite{ref26} applied a state-space model to estimate OD matrices by modeling their deviations from historical data.
-Bierlaire and Crittin \cite{ref27} formulated the DODE problem as a single optimization problem and compared the performance of the Kalman filter with the more efficient LSQR algorithm for its solution.
+Cremer and Keller \citep{ref24} formulated the DODE problem as a constrained optimization problem aiming to minimize the squared errors between estimated and observed link flows to determine time-dependent OD matrices.
+Cascetta \textit{et al.} \citep{ref25} treated the problem as an optimization problem based on dynamic traffic assignment models, using time-dependent route choice proportions to approximate the relationship between OD matrices and observed link flows.
+Ashok and Ben-Akiva \citep{ref26} applied a state-space model to estimate OD matrices by modeling their deviations from historical data.
+Bierlaire and Crittin \citep{ref27} formulated the DODE problem as a single optimization problem and compared the performance of the Kalman filter with the more efficient LSQR algorithm for its solution.
+While these methods are still occasionally revisited and extended for their computational convenience \citep{ref28}, their simplifying treatment of congestion and route-choice feedback can be restrictive when calibrating congested networks and high-resolution simulations.
+This motivates a bi-level optimization framework that explicitly integrates OD matrix estimation with dynamic traffic assignment.